 The staging will also be broadcast on "Live from Lincoln Center" April 26 at 9 PM ET on PBS.

-The script for the concert has been adapted by Tony Award nominee Chad Beguelin (Aladdin, The Wedding Singer, Elf).
+New York City Ballet principal dancers Robert Fairchild and Tiler Peck perform the "If I Loved You" pas de deux ballet, as the Carnival Boy and Louise, respectively.
+The script for the concert has been adapted by Tony Award nominee Chad Beguelin ( Aladdin, The Wedding Singer, Elf).
 Scenic designs are by Allen Moyer, with lighting design by Ken Billington, costume design by David Woolard and sound design by Peter Fitzgerald.